julien-deramond/talks/storybook-paris-3/slides.md

 <span class="text-2xl text-yellow font-hand me-1">Imagine</span> maintaining a library with thousands or millions of users where every change is a potential landmine.

-- Some users want rapid innovation.
+- Some users want rapid innovation
-- Others demand absolute stability.
+- Others demand absolute stability
-- And everyone uses your library differently.
+- And everyone uses your library differently

 </div>